jaylach/kale/README.md

 BROWSER BUILD IS CURRENTLY UGLY, AND SUPER ALPHA, BUT IT WORKS!

 Kale can be compiled to run inside a browser.
 This is done by calling `kale._getBrowserScript` with an array of files you want to compile.
-This function also takes either `global` or `angular` as the second parameter.
+This function also takes either `"global"` or `"angular"` as the second parameter.
 This defines how the file should be generated.
-If `global`, kale will be set to `window.kale`.
-If `angular`, an Angular module named "kale" will be generated and a service named "Kale" will be created.
+If `"global"`, kale will be set to `window.kale`.
+If `"angular"`, an Angular module named `kale` will be generated and a service named `Kale` will be created.

 The template functions will be compiled and a string of the JavaScript will be returned to you.
 It is currently your responibility to write the final string to file.
 You can see an example of this, with a grunt task, in the `examples/grunt`